pilleatus/orientdb-tutorial-distributed-database/gitbook/conclusion.md

 * <font color="red">error on moving existent database fails because of restricted access to database parent folder</font>
 https://github.com/orientechnologies/orientdb/issues/4891

-  To avoid this error, we added a Paramter to the file `server.sh`
+  To avoid this error, we added a paramter to the file `server.sh`
 ```bash
 -Ddistributed.backupDirectory="/orientdb/backup"
 ```